jomachase/first_project/README.md

 ### **2. Gender gap (Kinga)**
 - What is the time difference between male and female winners?
-- Has the gender gap decreased over the years?
+- Has the gender time scores difference decreased over the years?

 ### **3. Country dominance (Irma)**
 - Which countries have produced the most winners in the Berlin Marathon?